ricksuggs/node-redis-distributed-scraper/README.md

 #### Scripts:

 - Install JavaScript dependencies: `yarn install`
-- Start a master process as many worker processes as your machine's CPU: `yarn start`
+- Start a master process and as many worker processes as your machine's CPU: `yarn start`
-- Push some urls onto the queue as jobs: `node ./scripts/demo-create-jobs.js`
+- Push 92 urls onto the queue as jobs: `node ./scripts/demo-create-jobs.js`
+    - (use Ctrl+C to exit this process after all jobs are complete)
 - Fetch a sample result after all of the jobs are processed: `node ./scripts/demo-fetch-result.js`
 - Cleanup jobs: `node ./scripts/cleanup-jobs.js`